The most haunting love story ever told.

 Set to a live score of Hot Club jazz, opera and French chanson, Orpheus is a musical re-imagining of the epic Greek myth.

 Orpheus premiered at Battersea Arts Centre in 2013 and we have continued to perform it ever since.
 Over the last five years we have toured it to venues around the country and abroad to the Salzburg and Brisbane Festivals.
-This December we are delighted to be able to take Orpheus back to its original home, Battersea Arts Centre's stunningly rebuilt Grand Hall, as a part of their Phoenix Season.
+In December 2019 we were delighted to be able to take Orpheus back to its original home, Battersea Arts Centre's stunningly rebuilt Grand Hall, as a part of their Phoenix Season.

 “Altogether, Orpheus is a just about perfectly calibrated balancing act of sweet humour, unexpected gravitas and unpretentious beauty.”